Netanyahu criticized, praised for migrant deal decision

 - Donald Trump Jr.’s wife reportedly found ‘sexy texts’ from Aubrey O’Day while he was in the shower

+Labor Party leader Avi Gabbay slammed the sudden turnaround on Army Radio questioning if defense decisions are also made in the same manner.

+“It is sad, troubling and even a little scary that decisions are made that way,” Gabbay said.
+He accused Netanyahu of leadership based on polls and comments on social media.
-Naftali Bennett, leader of the nationalist Jewish Home party, welcomed the move, calling the deal “very dangerous” for Israel.

-Hardliners in Netanyahu’s coalition criticized the deal and pressured Netanyahu to suspend it.
+Naftali Bennett, leader of the nationalist Jewish Home party, welcomed the move calling the deal “very dangerous” for Israel.
+He said it would “turn Israel into a paradise for whoever succeeds in infiltrating it” and called on Netanyahu to cancel it completely.